Everything You Need to Know About Planning a Road Trip (by Car) in New Zealand!

 This ultimate guide to travel by car in New Zealand is for both those international visitors who want to rent a car in New Zealand and those who are staying in the country for a while and therefore prefer to buy their own.
 We’ll go over where to rent or buy a car from, important road rules to know for driving on New Zealand’s roads, what costs to expect, how to plan a road trip itinerary and even where you can legally sleep in your car if you want to.

 So get ready to hit the road with this guide to travelling New Zealand by car and how to plan the ultimate New Zealand road trip!

 What You Need to Drive in New Zealand

 Are you able to drive in New Zealand?
 You can legally drive in New Zealand if you have a full valid driving license written in English.
-If yours is not in English then it must be accompanied with either an International Driving Permit (IDP) or a translation which has been approved by the New Zealand Transport Agency.
-You can read more about those in:
+If yours is not in English then it must be accompanied by either an International Driving Permit (IDP) or a translation which has been approved by the New Zealand Transport Agency.
+You can read more about these in: